Manaslu circuit trek 2023 updated | Everything you need to know about

 Data service is much less stable though, you might be able to use data in some locations but definitely not in Samdo, Dharmasala, Bimthang or Surke.

-Wifi is available in most of the teahouses along the trail up to Samdo village only.
+Wifi is available in most of the teahouses along the Manaslu circuit trek up to Samdo village only.
 There won’t be wifi in Dharmasala, not until you cross Larke Pass and reach Bimthang.

 Risk during Manaslu circuit trek